Seth-Miller/12c-rac-docker/README.md

 ```

 Connect to the RAC node container and execute the database installer.
 This will install the database software only.

+During the installation, you will see the message `Some of the optional prerequisites are not met`.
+This is normal and a consequence of running in a container.
 ```
 docker exec rac1 su - oracle -c ' \
 /stage/database/runInstaller -ignoreSysPrereqs -silent -force \